-Chris Farley's death in December 1997 was caused by a "speedball" mix of cocaine and morphine, but his friends think there's more to the story.
+Chris Farley's death in December 1997 was caused by a "speedball" mix of cocaine and morphine — but his friends think there's more to his tragic story.

 Chris Farley was a force to be reckoned with on Saturday Night Live during the 1990s.
 He stole the show in iconic sketch roles such as motivational speaker Matt Foley and a pudgy Chippendale’s dancer.

 But offscreen, Farley’s wild partying and unchecked excess proved to be fatal, leading to his untimely death at age 33.